CLICK AN ICON TO FIND OUT MORE

 There is so much more to be done.

-Last year we helped more children survive by:
+We've helped more children survive by:

 • protecting children in humanitarian emergencies from disease/hunger